datagraft/datagraft-reference/documentation.md

 <p align="center">Figure 6: File Page Completed</p>

 #### <a name="create_sparql_end_point_page"></a>Create SPARQL Endpoint Page
 Just as creating File Page, you can create a SPARQL Endpoint Page by either upload a new file or choose an existing file (Figure 7).
+After that, you may proceed to filling in the details of the SPARQL Endpoint (Figure 8).

 ![Create SPARQL endpoint: Upload or Select a file](/static/images/documentation/create_sparql_endpoint_file.png)
 <p align="center">Figure 7: Create SPARQL endpoint: Upload or Select a file</p>